merely-useful/py-rse/index.md

 > **What about getting a DOI?**
 >
-> Creating a GitHub release is also a neccessary step
+> Creating a GitHub release is also a necessary step
-> to get a DOI through the Zenodo/Github integration
+> to get a DOI through the Zenodo/GitHub integration
 > (Section \@ref(provenance-code-scripts)).
 > We are stopping short of getting the DOI here,
 > to avoid many DOIs pointing to the same code,